ZupIT/horusec/README.md

 ## Web application

-### Which is?
+### What is it?

-Horusec's web applications are an extension of the CLI's functionalities in order to manage the vulnerabilities contracted and be able to classify them.
+Horusec's web application is an extension of the CLI's functionalities that helps to manage and classify the existing vulnerabilities.
-* Multitenant
+* Multitenant application
-* Controle de acesso
+* Access Control
-* Visão analítica
+* Analytical View
-* Classificação de vulnerabilidade
+* Vulnerabilities classification
-* Integração com outros tipos de oAuth
+* Integration with other oAuth types
-* Integração com serviço de menssageria
+* Integration with notification's services
 [See more details here](https://horusec.io/docs/web/overview/)

 ## Contributing

 Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to horusec.